azzamsa/gelatyx/README.md

 ## Features

-- Format language code block inside documentation files.
+- Format language code blocks inside documentation files.
 - Check mode.
 Ask Gelatyx if the documentation has been formatted.
 - Glob support.
 - Configure the formatter via a configuration file.